Expand the section navigation mobile menu

 Job Outlook

-Over the next decade, the U.S. Bureau of Labor Statistics (BLS) expects health care jobs to grow 13%, adding 2 million new jobs.
+Over the next decade, the U.S. Bureau of Labor Statistics (BLS) expects health care jobs to grow much faster than average, with about 1.8 million job openings per year.

 Average Salary